 If you think you have been the victim of a civil rights violation, our attorneys can help defend your rights and obtain the relief you deserve.
 Contact us today to see if we can help.

 A Distinguished Record of Defending the People

-In addition to the work described above, our attorneys have won cases improving state prison conditions, establishing a statewide right to treatment services for troubled youths, and changing the method of electing local officials in many North Carolina communities.
-Our attorneys have regularly prepared amicus briefs on behalf of the North Carolina Chapter of the American Civil Liberties Union (ACLU) and the North Carolina Advocates for Justice on issues including employment discrimination, unlawful drug testing, and unconstitutional searches.
+We have also regularly prepared amicus briefs on behalf of the North Carolina Chapter of the American Civil Liberties Union (ACLU) and the North Carolina Advocates for Justice on issues including employment discrimination, unlawful drug testing, and unconstitutional searches.

 Call us at 1 (800) 458-2541